IQSS/dataverse-docker/README.md

 If not all languages are coming up in the same time please increase RAM for Docker (not less than 10Gb for 5 languages).

+### To Do
+* Documentation on the external controlled vocabularies support
+* Dataverse distributives for different projects
+* Information about the process to set up SSHOC Kubernetes